San Vittore del Lazio

 The blue clouds show clusters of the name Verdone in relation to the town of San Vittore del Lazio, shown as a red dot.
 From this it seems likely Angelo Verdone was a neighbor to Elvira Bonaventura, who lived in San Vittore del Lazio.

-The fighting in January was part of the broader, brutal Battle for Cassino, with San Vittore serving as a critical, heavily damaged outpost before the main abbey battle in February.
-Here an Italian child plays with debris on a San Vittore street.
+WWII profoundly impacted San Vittore del Lazio due to its position on the Gustav Line, a key German defensive front near Cassino.
+From late 1943, the area endured intense fighting as part of the broader, brutal Battle for Cassino, with San Vittore serving as a critical, heavily damaged outpost before the main abbey battle in February.

 Dave and the two town hall personnel who accompanied us to Chiesa di San Nicola, walking back toward the center of town.
 The St Mary of the Rose Church belfry is in the distance.